anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 This version is not yet 100% released and could have bugs.
 Get the beta [here](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/stylustheme.css).
 "Stable" versions can be found at [Github/releases](https://github.com/anthony1x6000/ROBLOX2016stylus/releases).
+# BEFORE INSTALLING READ BELOW
+Around line 130 (comment: TESTING REMOVE LATER).
+I commented that out to see if it'll lower the size of the file.
 ## Major changes
 - Fixed the top header gray highlight problem.
 Refer to Known Bugs.
+- Got rid of the old limited label.
+There's a bug that comes with it that I don't want to fix.
+(When viewing the limited itself the limited logo bugs out)
 ## Small changes
 - Fixed the search bar.
 (Large gap in between "Search" and search query.)
 - Changed the border-radius of some buttons.